orionrobots/orionrobots.github.io/wiki/dc_motor.md

 It is operated by a <a class="wiki" href="/wiki/direct_current.html" title="Direct Current">Direct Current</a> and rotates in a direction set by the polarity of the current.

 ## Components of a DC Motor
-The basic design of a DC motor requires an outer <a class="wiki" href="/wiki/stator.html" title="The Stationary magnetic component of a motor or generator">stator</a> (static/stationary part) which has two or more permanent magnets, a holder for the rotor axle, and brushes to pass electricity to the rotor.
+The basic design of a DC motor requires an outer stator, a holder for the rotor axle, and brushes to pass electricity to the rotor.

 The rotor - rotating part has at least three electromagnets(more mean smoother operation) around a central axle.
 The central axle also has a small ring with three(or more) contacts known as commutators (see title below).
 As the motor rotates - the brushes on the stator connect with the commutator - and the motor changes polarity when the motor has turned - so the electromagnets polarities will change - this will attract them to the other stator magnet.